Nature Connectors are guiding people in exploring beautiful natural settings in and around London.

 We place an emphasis on building community, with consideration given to how we treat each other and communicate.

 Using the skills of our ancestors to nurture a deeper connection with the natural world, developing a sense of connection to people and place and a sense of belonging to communities past and present.

 Participants leave with the knowledge and confidence to be able to lead their own family, friends and communities in nature, passing on the skills and experiences they have.
 The first phase of this programme focuses on leadership in urban parks and woodlands.

 Join us to gain knowledge and confidence in leading your family, friends and communities in nature.
 Be part of a community which gathers in nature to have fun, learn and feel good.

 We’ll introduce people who are new to spending time in nature to the outdoors and reconnect those with previous experiences from childhood or their pre-London lives!

-The training sessions will be delivered in parks and woods, entirely outdoors, running in a weekly series of 6 day sessions, with 10 people in each volunteer cohort.
+The sessions will be delivered within London, in parks and woods, running in a weekly series of 6 day sessions, with a maximum of 10 people in each volunteer cohort.

 If you’re interested and would like more details email email@example.com.

 Listen: Colourful Radio’s Jacqueline Malcolm interviews course leader, Beth Collier, about black experiences of connection with nature: